 It is notable that the X100F offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the X-Pro1 does not offer wifi capability.
+In contrast, the X-Pro1 does not provide wifi capability.

-The X100F is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the X-Pro1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X-Pro1 was succeeded by the Fujifilm X-Pro2, while the X100F was followed by the Fujifilm X100V.
+Both the X-Pro1 and the X100F have been discontinued, but can regularly be found used on eBay.
+The X-Pro1 was replaced by the Fujifilm X-Pro2, while the X100F was followed by the Fujifilm X100V.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-Pro1 Manual (free pdf) or the online Fujifilm X100F Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X-Pro1 or the Fujifilm X100F – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.